 One of the hardest things for technical communicators moving into an XML authoring environment is that you're learning two things at once: A new UI and a new technology.
 In this session, we're going to take a step back and walk through the Editor UI.
 There are a lot of features right at your fingertips that make it easy to get started.
 We'll show them to you and give you a chance to see Arbortext Editor in a neutral context.

 Janice Summers, Single-Sourcing Solutions, specializes in helping people who’ve only ever used unstructured desktop publishing applications learn structured authoring.
 She’s been successfully transitioning Word users to XML authoring for the last 15 years and hasn’t lost anyone yet!
+She's the author of “Arbortext for Authoring: An Author's Guide to Getting Started with Arbortext Editor” (available on Amazon).

 Watch the Video